solana-foundation/developer-content/docs/toolkit/projects/solana-program.md

 title: Solana Program Scaffold
 sidebarSortOrder: 3
 sidebarLabel: Solana Programs
+seoTitle: "How to create a Solana program (native or Anchor)"
+description:
+  "How to create a new Solana project scaffold for program development with the 'create solana program' tool."
+keywords:
+  - solana development
+  - create solana program
+  - intro to solana development
+  - projects on solana
+  - solana program development
+  - create a solana project
 ---

 > This is a beta version of the [Solana Toolkit](/docs/toolkit/index.md), and is